An extension of the Lindstr\"om-Gessel-Viennot theorem: Introduction

 In algebraic and enumerative combinatorics, the Lindstr{\"o}m-Gessel-Viennot theorem is a powerful and elegant result with numerous applications in different contexts.
 This result was independently discovered by Gessel and Viennot~\cite{GV85}, by Lindstr{\"o}m~\cite{Lin73}, and even earlier in the work on coincidence probabilities by Karlin and McGregor~\cite{KM59}.

-Throughout this paper, by a directed graph $G=(V,E)$ (or digraph) we mean a finite, simple, connected graph, with a weight function $\wt: E \rightarrow \mathcal{R}$ that assigns elements in some commutative ring $\mathcal{R}$ to each edge of $G$.
-For brevity, we sometimes call them simply graphs.
+Throughout this paper, by a directed graph $G=(V,E)$ (or digraph) we mean a locally finite, simple, connected graph, with a weight function $\wt: E \rightarrow \mathcal{R}$ that assigns elements in some commutative ring $\mathcal{R}$ to each edge of $G$.
+For brevity, we sometimes call them simply digraphs.
 A digraph is \textit{acyclic} if it has no directed cycles.